 BOTTOM LINE:

-Choosing a sound vibration or the most powerful mantra should not be a job that you fear.
+Choosing a sound vibration or the most powerful mantra for your Mantra Meditation for beginners should not be a job that you fear.
 It must come from within rather than someone forcing mantric sounds upon you.
-You can never gain any advantages from the repetition of mantras in case your mind and heart aren’t into it as well as you don’t understand the deep state meaning behind the one mantra.
+You can never gain any advantages from the repetition of mantras in case your mind and heart aren’t into it as well and you don’t understand the deep state meaning behind the one mantra.

 Hence it’s significant that the Japa mantra must be 1 that is easy to understand for you on a spiritual and personal level.
 We expect that this content will be an initiative in your long journey of Sat Nam Japa mindfulness.